lahmatiy/open-in-editor/README.md

 - [IDEA 14 Community Edition](https://www.jetbrains.com/idea/download/)

 You also can use any other editor that is able to open files from command line.

-> Support for more editors is comming soon.
-PRs are welcomed!

 ## Installation